briansimiyuj/doctor-appointment-app/README.md

       f.
 Make the menu responsive for both mobile and desktop views

     3. Create Doctors List component and mount it on Doctors page
       a.
+Retrieve `doctors` state from `DoctorContext`
+      b.
 Initialize a state variable to store the filtered doctors
-      b.
-Create a function to filter doctors based on speciality
       c.
-Run the filter function when the speciality and doctors data change
+Create a function to filter `doctors` based on speciality
       d.
+Run the filter function when the speciality and `doctors` data change
+      e.
 Add a route for speciality page that will show all doctors with that speciality
-      e.
+      f.
+If there are no doctors with that speciality, show a message saying "No doctors found"
+      g.
 Map through the filtered doctors and create a card for each doctor
-      f.
+      h.
 Each card will have a doctor name, doctor image, availability status and doctor speciality

 ### Booking Context